CodeReviewDAO/dxd_codereview/Reviews/543 - Distressing Helper Bot - improving VA's workflow productivity/2 - Custom subscriptions and interactivity/README.md

 ## General Observations

-Source code is well-written and documented.
+The source code is well-written and documented.
 General best coding practices are used throughout the project.
-The project as committed to GitHub and both the unit tests and the manual tests pass.
+The project is committed to GitHub and both the unit tests and the manual tests are passed.

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
-Also the code is well documented and open to public participation.
+Also, the code is well-documented and open to public participation.

 # Recommendation